frixc7/Sliding-Puzzle/README.md

 ## Game Instructions

 - Click on a tile adjacent to the empty space to move it
-- Rearrange the tiles to match the target configuration
+- Rearrange the tiles to get the following configuration: 123456780
-- Try to solve the puzzle with the fewest moves to achieve a high score

 ## UML Diagrams

-All UML diagrams are stored in the `umls` directory.
+- All UML diagrams are stored in the `umls` directory.

-All exported versions of the UML diagrams are stored in the `out/umls` directory.
+- All exported versions of the UML diagrams are stored in the `out/umls` directory.